 Our technicians can make suggestions about affordable products and services that will increase your indoor air quality.
 For example, our duct cleaning service prevents contaminants from circulating through your home and increase system efficiency.
 For those with allergies or asthma, installing an air purifier can be a big help.
 All evaluations and suggestions are aimed at increasing comfort and reducing energy costs.

 The link between indoor air quality and HVAC efficiency is undeniable.
 When indoor air quality is poor, the unit has to work harder than usual and this results in higher energy bills.
 An IAQ evaluation will help you and your family to breathe easier, enjoy greater comfort, and reduce your summer utility bills.

 Having your IAQ evaluated will set you on your way toward greater efficiency and peace of mind.
-If you’d like help with improving your indoor air quality, give Wood Air Conditioning a call today at 903-285-6550.
+If you’d like help with improving your indoor air quality, give Wood Air Conditioning & Plumbing a call today at 903-285-6550.
 Our experts have the tools and knowledge to properly evaluate your home and identify IAQ threats and how these could be impacting AC efficiency.